SupremeZ3R0/Change-Video-Date/README.md

 # Change-Video-Date
 Change's video metadata in Windows Explorer's "Date" column, "Date Created", and "Date Modified" based on information reported in the video title.
-Video title should be formatted as "YYYY MM DD HH mm" where mm is reported in a 24hr format.
+Video title should be formatted as "YYYY MM DD HH mm" where mm is reported in a 24hr format. <br />
 Example: A video titled "2019 06 04 22 54.mp4" will have its metadata changeed to report a "Date", "Date Created", and "Date Modified" to June 4th 2019 10:54 PM
 # FFmpeg
 The code makes use of FFmpeg